Guide To Almeria Alcazaba, A Moorish UNESCO Fortress in Andalusia

 The Alcazaba was built in 955 by And-al-Rhaman III, the powerful caliph who was also built Córdoba’s Medina Azahara.
 It's a formidable military fortification with a triple line of curtain like walls and fantastic crenelated battlements with pointy merlons.

-It is the largest Moorish defensive fortress in Spain and parts were modeled after the Alhambra.
+It 's the largest Moorish defensive fortress in Spain and parts were modeled after the Alhambra.
 (The Alhambra is technically the largest Muslim building, but is usually considered a palace.)

 Almeria was once the most important Moorish port and headquarters of the Moorish fleet.
 The port attracted many merchants from all over the Mediterranean.
 Almeria became an enormously important trading city in Andalusia.
 The saying went: "When Almeria was Almeria, Granada was but its farm."